Jose Tosado

 Jose F. Tosado is an American politician who served as a member of the Massachusetts House of Representatives from January 2015 to January 2021.

 Career

-A resident of Springfield, Massachusetts, he was elected as a Democrat to represent the 9th Hampden district.
+A resident of Springfield, Massachusetts and United States Navy veteran from the Vietnam War era, he was elected as a Democrat to represent the 9th Hampden district.
 He is a member of the Massachusetts Black and Latino Legislative Caucus.
 Tosado is a former president of the Springfield City Council.

 In October 2014, Tosado was endorsed by The Republican, which noted "As a native of Puerto Rico, Tosado understands the special concerns of Latinos and will bring that voice to Beacon Hill."

 Tosado had previously been an unsuccessful candidate in the 2011 Springfield, Massachusetts mayoral election.